Updated: March 17, 2022

-This guide is intended to help employee resource group (ERG) and diversity, equity and inclusion (DEI) leaders, as well as members of informal employee networks, have productive conversations with employees and workers about COVID-19 vaccines.
+This guide is intended to help diversity professionals and employee resource groups (ERG) lead productive conversations with employees and workers about COVID-19 vaccines.

 Because these groups represent networks of employees with shared experience, they can be powerful places for delivering information, building trust and supporting colleagues who may need extra help accessing vaccines.